WHAT IS ADVOCACY?

 A support group for survivors of sexual assault, child sexual abuse, relationship violence, and/or stalking.
 Space is created for students to process their experiences, discuss coping strategies, and learn more about how to manage the impact of trauma.
 There are no structured topics discussed each week, but themes do often arise during each group session.
-Check with your advocate for more information on how to attend group.
+Check with your advocate or email email@example.com for more information.

-Trauma can be an overwhelming experience both emotionally and psychologically.
+Trauma can be an overwhelming experience; emotionally, physically, and psychologically.
 When our minds cannot understand or process experiences, they often stay with us in our bodies.
-Movement, breathwork, self-massage, and mindfulness-based practices can provide treatment beyond talk therapy helping to alleviate the body’s experience of trauma.
+Movement, breathwork, self-massage, and mindfulness-based practices can provide support beyond talk therapy helping to alleviate the body’s experience of trauma.
 To participate in this group, email firstname.lastname@example.org.

 Secondary Survivors Workshop

 This workshop is available for partners, family, and friends of gender-based violence survivors.
 In this workshop we’ll be covering topics from how trauma affects the brain, how you can best support your loved one, and how vicarious trauma can impact support systems.
-This is a 3-hour workshop that is offered a few times a semester.
-Dinner is provided and a no-cost registration is required.
+This is a 3-hour workshop that is offered every semester.
+Dinner is provided when in-person and a no-cost registration is required.
 For questions or to register for the workshop, email email@example.com.

 Mindfulness in Nature Workshop

 This workshop teaches survivors how to utilize mindfulness practices in natural spaces to help on the path toward healing.
 This workshop generally takes place once per semester.
 For questions or to register for the workshop, email firstname.lastname@example.org.

 Please be aware that internet use can easily be monitored.
 If you are in danger, do not use a computer that can be accessed by someone who is abusive.